scummvm/scummvm/doc/docportal/settings/audio.rst

 .. figure:: ../images/settings/MT32.png

-    The MT-32 tab in the global settings.
+    The MT-32 tab in the Global Options menu

 ,,,,,,,,,,,,,